-You can configure different types of programs.
-To configure a program, you configure display and system processing information, local offices, mappings to PDFs, and evidence types.
+You can configure different types of programs, with settings for display and system processing information, local offices, mappings to PDFs, and evidence types.
+You can associate programs with screenings and benefit applications.

 The screening auto-save property

 Use the screening curam.citizenworkspace.auto.save.screening property to set whether screenings are automatically saved for authenticated citizens.